-In estimating the yield we hope to say with confidence, whether or not the strategy is profitable, and to determine what % ROI we expect to make going forward.
+By estimating the yield using past data I hope to say (with confidence), whether or not the strategy is profitable, and to determine what % ROI I’d expect to make using it going forward.

-Determining a “Small” or “Large” sample size is actually quite difficult.
-The best option is to always collect as much data as possible.
-Take a look at the early results of the test strategy…
+Determining a “small” or “large” sample size is actually quite difficult.
+If in doubt, the best option is to simply collect as much data as possible.
+Take a look at the early results of the test strategy, which performed exceptionally well.

 The first 15 days of the test strategy produced the following results:

-The achieved yield of +5.77% and the positive trend of the graph is a promising sign considering a total of 2,375 bets were placed — a seemingly substantial sample size to base future predictions on…
+The yield of +5.77% and the positive trend of the graph is a promising sign considering a total of 2,375 bets were placed — a seemingly substantial sample size to base future predictions on.

-Our estimated yield has an associated level of uncertainty which depends upon the underlying variability of the data as well as the sample size.
+This estimated yield has a level of uncertainty which depends upon the quality of the data variability as well as the sample size.
 The more variable the sample, the greater the uncertainty in our estimate.

-- Was the selection method for the bets completely unbiased?
+- Was the selection method for the bets completely fair?

 - Is the initial 15 (consecutive) days representative of all days in the year?

-- Have our selections had an uncharacteristically good run of form, or is this success rate normal?
+- Have the selections had an uncharacteristically good run of form, or is this success rate normal?

 - Are the average odds (at 9.95) capable of producing high variance results that swing in one direction or the other?